arhont375/intellij-thrift/README.md

 ## Why fork?

-This is the fork of [original plugin](https://github.com/fkorotkov/intellij-thrift) developed by @fkorotkov, that was forked for publishing and few fixes as I'm using original plugin for development in different places, but unfortunately it wasn't receiving compatibility updates recently.

-There is no guarantee for current fork to stay long, it's possible that it would be discontinued at the moment when development of original plugin would become active again.
+Continuation of [original plugin](https://github.com/fkorotkov/intellij-thrift) with main focus on IDEA compatibility updates.
+Feel free to open PR for any new feature or update of functionality.

 ## How to build

-[JDK 17 or later](https://adoptium.net/) is required to build from source.
+[JDK 21 or later](https://adoptium.net/) is required to build from source.

 ```bash
 ./gradlew :thrift:buildPlugin